Ari-43/Support-Knowledge-Base/Misc.md

 5. Remove anything in the Java Runtime field

 ### Notes
-- This doesnt solve it for all users.
+- If the error is `Invalid Java Runtime Configuration` this may solve it for all users.
 Some have their Java runtime already set to default.
 Usually when this doesn't work the user is playing a CurseForge modpack.
 It is still unknown why this happens.

 <hr>